pbanos/poketeam-validator/README.md

-# Pokémon Sun &amp; Pokémon Moon Team Planner
+# Pokémon team planner and validator
-A non-competitive team planner tool for Pokémon Sun &amp; Pokémon Moon.
+A team planner tool for Pokémon Sun &amp; Pokémon Moon.
+It incorporates some pokemon valuations for tournament validation.

 Pokémon is &copy; of Nintendo, 1995-2016.